parsokev/graph_repo/README.md

 ## Setting up CMake Project Configurations using CMakeTools Extension
 After `setup.sh` has completed, the user may utilize the CMakeTools extension for Build Process:

+1. Reopen the `graph_repo` directory as the **root** directory in your text editor
+   -  The highest level of your active directory must be `graph_repo` in order for CMakeTools to recognize `graph_repo` as the active folder for configuration.

-1. Ensure You have the CMakeTools extension installed and enabled.
+2. Ensure You have the CMakeTools extension installed and enabled.
    As this extension is specific, to the Microsoft VS/VSCode editor, the CMakeTools option is only accessible to VS/VSCode users.
 If you have VS/VSCode installed but do not have the CMakeTools extension, please install and setup the [CMakeTools](https://code.visualstudio.com/docs/cpp/CMake-linux) extension before proceeding further.

-2. Click on The CMakeTools Extension Icon
+3. Click on The CMakeTools Extension Icon

-3. Configure the Build Target for the CMake Project using the provided `CMakePresets.json` file by:
+4. Configure the Build Target for the CMake Project using the provided `CMakePresets.json` file:

-    1. Locating the section titled `Project Status`
+    1. Locate the section titled `Project Status`
-    2. Clicking the `Select Configure Preset` Icon under the Section titled `Configure`
+    2. Click the `Select Configure Preset` Icon under the Section titled `Configure`
-    3. Selecting `BUILD_DIR` from the drop-down Command Palette menu
+    3. Select `BUILD_DIR` from the drop-down Command Palette menu

-4. Build or Rebuild all files within the target `Graph_TIProject` CMake Project using the provided `CMakeLists.txt` file and the `update.sh` shell script:
+5. Build or Rebuild all files within the target `Graph_TIProject` CMake Project using the provided `CMakeLists.txt` file and the `update.sh` shell script:

    1. To Rebuild the Main Build of the CMake Project: